-- Make sure you continue to pay the rent up to (and including) the final day of the tenancy.
+- Continue to pay the rent up to (and including) the final day of the tenancy.

-- If you’re required to pay for water, record the water meter reading on the final day of the tenancy (after you’ve moved everything out and have finished cleaning).
+- If you pay for water, record the water meter reading on the final day of the tenancy.
+Do this after you’ve moved everything out and have finished cleaning.

-- Cancel any services you have connected to the property (for example, electricity, gas or phone).
+- Cancel any services you have connected to the property (eg, electricity, gas and internet).

 Leave the place tidy, and take only what’s yours